Providence is a fantastic holiday destination thanks to its unique collegial atmosphere and many engaging activities.

-Other amazing collections here include replicas of famous dining interiors and memorabilia from the period recipe books.
+Other amazing collections include replicas of famous dining interiors and memorabilia from the period recipe books.

-You can also find out the eating habits of the ancient Romans at the stagecoach tavern found here.
+You can also learn about the eating habits of the ancient Romans at the stagecoach tavern found here.

-The proud Italian American community of Providence is housed in the Federal Hill.
+Providence's proud Italian American community is housed in Federal Hill.

-You can catch a glimpse of the Italian-American culture by paying a visit to this hill.
+You can catch a glimpse of Italian-American culture by visiting this neighborhood.

 No Italian place is complete without authentic Italian food, and Federal Hill is no different.

-In addition, the cafes and speciality shops carry a relaxed and easy vibe to them.
+In addition, the cafes and specialty shops carry a relaxed and easy vibe.

 You can sit around with your cappuccino and relax to your heart's content.